Vera Schlamm, from the Holocaust to the Messiah (1923-2008)

 Personal note from Vera Schlamm

-Some say, “It is a disgrace for a Jew to believe in Jesus after what the Christians did to our people in the Holocaust.”
+Some will say, “It is a disgrace for a Jew to believe in Jesus after what the Christians did to our people in the Holocaust.”
 I lived through that nightmare, my family and I. We experienced all the hatred and prejudice that Hitler dredged up from the darkest shadows of the human heart.
 When I hear people, even Christians, using the memory of the Holocaust to prevent others from telling Jews about Jesus, it grieves me terribly.
 How can anyone equate sharing the message of love and reconciliation Jesus brought with what the Nazis did?
 That lie gives Hitler the power to reach beyond the grave and destroy Jews in a way that even his evil mind could not imagine by keeping us from our own Messiah.